gamechops/iceacst2-nowplaying/README.md

 * Play music!

 ## Notes
-Depending on your DJ software, it may take several seconds before it updates the icecast2 server with the current song information.
+* Depending on your DJ software, it may take several seconds before it updates the icecast2 server with the current song information.
 The browser source will check for new song information 5 times a second.
+    * This setting may be adjustable in your DJ software.
+Consult your DJ software documentation for more information.